Typisk norsk

 Petter Schjerven is the host of Typisk norsk.
-Among other things, the program covers interesting topics in language and communication.
+The program covers interesting topics in language and communication, among others.
 It also deals with language enthusiasts and researchers and discusses problems with the Norwegian language.

 The first season had 453,000 viewers, the second season 553,000, and the third 622,000.

-Typisk norsk won the Gullruten award in 2005 for Best culture or magazine program and Best male host.
+Typisk norsk won the Gullruten Award in 2005 for Best Culture or Magazine Program and Best Male Host.
 In 2006, the editors of the program received Den Store Journalistprisen.

 Typisk norsk has covered, among other things: